wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 * [Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)
 * Language Models: C, C++, JavaScript, Block programming etc...
 Languages generally provide specific means to accomplish various programming tasks and generally come with a standard set of conventions.

 __Mental models__ are the models that API users form in their head of how the API works.
 See [The Design of Everyday Things by Don Norman](http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf) for a full explanation of mental models.
-While Don Norman is generally describing interaction with physical objects the same concepts apply to API users.
+While Don Norman is generally describing interaction with physical objects the same concepts apply to APIs.

-Generally an API model is founded on both a technical model and a mental model.

 ### Structure

 The structure of an API is the specific naming and parameters of function names, classes, interfaces, etc. that are used to interact with the API.
 The structure of an API is generally heavily influenced by its technical model as well as the mental model the API is attempting to represent.
+The structure of an API is also influenced by the other APIs around it which may conform to an overall Architectural model as discussed in [An Introduction to Software Architecture](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/IntroSA.pdf)

 ### Behavior

-The behavior and an API is what the API specifically does, or the effect that the API produces.
+The behavior and an API is what the API specifically does, or the effect that the API produces under specific circumstances.
+In some circumstances the APIs behavior may choose to be undefined.
+For example the parallel programming API standard [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) defines some behavior as intentionally undefined to allow freedom of implementations while stil maintaining the overall standard.

 ## Case Studies